Testing Your Zend Framework Installation

 - First, you'll need to log cPanel and go to the file manager and then create a 'New File' in your public_html folder called "installationchecker.php"

 - Once the file is created, right-click on the file and select "Code Edit"

 - Paste the code from above link into the file and click "save"

-- Now, visit the file in your web browser by going to http://yourdomain.com/installationchecker.php Be sure to replace yourdomain.com with your actual domain.
+- Now, visit the file in your web browser by going to http://example.com/installationchecker.php Be sure to replace example.com with your actual domain.
 You should now see a results page like the one below.

 Creating a "Hello World" script to test Zend Framework